Finite Expression Method for Solving High-Dimensional Partial Differential Equations: Introduction

 \section{Introduction}

-Partial differential equations (PDEs) are fundamental in scientific fields modeling many physical phenomena such as diffusion~\cite{philibert2005one,kirkwood1960flow}, fluid dynamics~\cite{acheson1991elementary,shinbrot2012lectures}, and quantum mechanics~\cite{feynman1965feynman,landau2013quantum}.
-Developing efficient and accurate solvers for numerical solutions to high-dimensional PDEs remains an important and challenging topic~\cite{weinan2021algorithms}.
-Many traditional solvers, such as finite element method (FEM)~\cite{reddy2004introduction} and finite difference~\cite{grossmann2007numerical}, are usually limited to low-dimensional domains since the computational cost increases exponentially in the dimension~\cite{weinan2021algorithms,fuli2022}.
-Recently, neural networks (NNs) as mesh-free parameterization are widely employed in solving high-dimensional PDEs~\cite{Han2018,Khoo2017SolvingPP,RAISSI2019686,sirignano2018dgm,EYu2018}.
-In theory, NNs have the capacity of approximating various functions well, lessening the curse of dimensionality \cite{Shen4,Shen5,Yarotsky2021ElementarySA,Shen2021DeepNA,Jiao2021DeepNN}.
-Yet the highly non-convex objective function and the spectral bias towards fitting a smooth function in NN optimization make it difficult to achieve accuracy~\cite{FP,cao2019towards,ronen2019convergence}.
-In practice, we observe that NN-based solvers can hardly achieve a highly accurate solution even when the true solution is a simple function, especially for a high-dimensional problem~\cite{yu2018deep,Liu2020Jul}.
-The errors of NN-based solvers would grow with the dimension.
-Besides, NN parametrization may still require large memory and high computation cost for high-dimensional problems~\cite{bianco2018benchmark}.
-Finally, numerical solutions provided by traditional solvers and NN-based solvers are not interpretable, e.g., the dependence of the solution on variables cannot be readily seen from numerical solutions.
+Partial differential equations (PDEs) play a fundamental role in scientific fields for modeling diverse physical phenomena, including diffusion~\citep{philibert2005one,kirkwood1960flow}, fluid dynamics~\citep{acheson1991elementary,shinbrot2012lectures} and quantum mechanics~\citep{feynman1965feynman,landau2013quantum}.
+Developing efficient and accurate solvers for numerical solutions to high-dimensional PDEs remains an important and challenging topic~\citep{weinan2021algorithms}.
+Many traditional solvers, such as finite element method (FEM)~\citep{reddy2004introduction} and finite difference~\citep{grossmann2007numerical}, are usually limited to low-dimensional domains since the computational cost increases exponentially in the dimension~\citep{weinan2021algorithms,fuli2022}.
+Recently, neural networks (NNs) as mesh-free parameterization are widely employed in solving high-dimensional PDEs~\citep{Weinan2017,Han2018,Khoo2017SolvingPP,RAISSI2019686,sirignano2018dgm,yu2018deep} and control problems \citep{Han2016DeepLA}.
+In theory, NNs have the capability of approximating various functions well and lessening the curse of dimensionality \citep{Shen4,Shen5,Yarotsky2021ElementarySA,Shen2021DeepNA,Jiao2021DeepNN}.
+Yet the highly non-convex objective function and the spectral bias toward fitting a smooth function in NN optimization make it difficult to achieve high accuracy~\citep{FP,cao2019towards,ronen2019convergence}.
+In practice, NN-based solvers can hardly achieve a highly accurate solution even when the true solution is a simple function, especially for high-dimensional problems~\citep{yu2018deep,Liu2020Jul}.
+In addition, NN parameterization may still require large memory and high computational cost for high-dimensional problems~\citep{bianco2018benchmark}.
+Finally, numerical solutions from both traditional solvers and NN-based solvers lack interpretability, e.g., the dependence of the solution on variables is not readily apparent from the numerical solutions.